College of Social Sciences, UH Mānoa

 Applicant Qualifications

-To be eligible, students must be at the following levels by the starting date of the internship program.
+To be eligible, students must be at the following levels by the internship program’s start date.

 • Level: Undergraduate